 2. Review what learned about seasons, air pressure, and wind.

 3. Read most of a book about hydrologic cycle: Down Comes the Rain by Franklyn M. Branley.

 YOU WILL NEED: Down Comes the Rain by Franklyn M. Branley

 4. Quickly review the water cycle.
 Have the children wiggle their fingers going upward as the say, "evaporation", clasp their hands together above their heads as they say, "condensation," and wiggle their fingers in a downward motion as they say, "precipitation."
 Repeat that a few times.

-This is the book we read during co-op.
+This is the book we read during class.
 It does a great job of explaining the water cycle and has nice illustrations that held the attention of the children.